Another motorcycle maker considers moving output overseas

 That criticism is no doubt on the minds of Polaris executives as they seek ways to mitigate the effects of the tariffs.

-In its first quarter earnings released earlier this month, Polaris projected around $15 million in additional costs in 2018.
+In its first quarter earnings released in April, Polaris projected around $15 million in additional costs in 2018.
 Rogers said the latest tariffs would raise costs further, declining to estimate by how much.

 "But we're definitely seeing an increase in costs," she said.

-Note: This story has been corrected to show that Polaris' first quarter earnings were released in April, not earlier this month.